tguizelini/flutter-architecture/README.md

 #### What it brings ?

-1. Clean, MVVM and Modular Architecture
+1. Clean Architecture and MVVM

 2. Get_It for dependency injection